 Types of Assets

 Assets are resources owned or controlled by an individual or business that provide economic value and future benefits.
 They are classified based on liquidity, physical existence, and usage in business operations.
-Understanding the different types of assets is essential for financial management, investment decisions, and business growth.
+Understanding the different types of assets is essential for financial management, investment decisions, strategic planning, and business growth.
+In accounting and finance, assets are not only a representation of what a business owns but also an indicator of its earning capacity, operational strength, and financial resilience.

 1. Classification of Assets

 Assets are categorized into different types based on their nature and function.
+These classifications help in understanding how assets are used, how quickly they can be converted into cash, and how they contribute to business operations.
 The three main classifications are:

 A. Based on Liquidity